 The extra moisture from soaking will help steam the corn kernels inside the husk and will keep the husks and twine from burning when they're on the grill.

-How long to cook corn in the husk on the grill: Cook the corn directly over a grill heated to medium-high, turning occasionally, for 15 to 20 minutes.
+How long to grill corn in the husk: Cook the corn directly over a grill heated to medium-high, turning occasionally, for 15 to 20 minutes.
 The charred husks should easily peel right off.

 How to Grill Corn in Foil for the Juicy Kernels